cometaj2/hcli_core/README.rst

 - Web Server Gateway Interface (WSGI) through PEP 3333 and Falcon.
 - Bundled Sample HCLIs:
     - jsonf - a simple formatter for JSON.
-    - hg    - an HCLI for interacting with GPT-3.5-Turbo via terminal input and output streams.
     - hfm   - a file upload and download manager that works with \*nix terminal shell input and output streams.
     - hptt  - a rudimentary HCLI Push To Talk (PTT) channel management service.
     - hub   - a rudimentary HCLI service discovery hub.